matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Usernames**

-- Less than 8 characters in length by convention
+- Less than 8 characters in length by convention.
-- Case sensitive
+- Case sensitive.
-- In all lowercase by convention
+- In all lowercase by convention.
-- Numbers are allowed in usernames
+- Numbers are allowed in usernames.
-- Special characters are not allowed
+- Special characters are not allowed.

 **Passwords are stored in /etc/shadow**

-- Encrypted password used to be stored in `/etc/passwd`
+- Encrypted password used to be stored in `/etc/passwd`.
-- `/etc/passwd` is readable by everyone
+- `/etc/passwd` - Is readable by everyone.
-- Now, encrypted passwords are stored in `/etc/shadow`
+- Now, encrypted passwords are stored in `/etc/shadow`.
-- `/etc/shadow` is only readable by root
+- `/etc/shadow` - is only readable by root.
-- Prevents users trying to crack passwords
+- Prevents users trying to crack passwords.

 **UIDs**

-- The root account is always UID 0
+- The root account is always UID 0.
-- UIDs are unique numbers
+- UIDs are unique numbers.
-- System accounts have UIDs < 1000
-    - Configured in `/etc/login.defs`
+- System accounts have **UIDs < 1000** - Configured in `/etc/login.defs`.

 **GID**

-- The GID listed in the `/etc/passwd` for is the default group for an account
+- The GID listed in the `/etc/passwd` for is the default group for an account.
-- New files belong to a user's default group
+- New files belong to a user's default group.
-- Users can switch groups by using the **newgrp** command
+- Users can switch groups by using the **newgrp** command.

 **Comment Field**

-- Typically contains the user's full name
+- Typically contains the user's full name.
 - In the case of a system or application account, it often contains what the account is used for.
-- May contain additional information like a phone number
+- May contain additional information like a phone number.
-- Also called the GECOS field
+- Also called the GECOS field.

 **Home Directory**

-- Upon login the user is placed in their home directory
+- Upon login the user is placed in their home directory.
-- If that directory does not exists, they are placed in "/"
+- If that directory does not exists, they are placed in "/".

 **Shell**

 - The shell will be executed when a user logs in.
-- A list of available shells are in `/etc/shells`
+- A list of available shells are in `/etc/shells`.
-- The shell doesn't have to be a shell
+- The shell doesn't have to be a shell.
-- To prevent interactive use of an account, use **/usr/sbin/nologin** or **/bin/false** as the shell
+- To prevent interactive use of an account, use **/usr/sbin/nologin** or **/bin/false** as the shell.
-- Shells can be command line applications
+- Shells can be command line applications.

 **useradd**